 From Click to Conversion: How to Optimize Custom Pages

-We’ve discussed the importance of landing pages before, but we haven’t gone into great detail about custom pages.
+In a previous blog, we discussed the importance of landing pages, and now we are going to explore the myriad benefits of custom page designs.
 Much more than simply attractive places to land after clicking an ad, link, or search result—although they are also that—custom landing pages can dramatically boost your conversion rate.
-Of course, not all custom pages are equally effective for a medical or dental practice hoping to coax patients into scheduling a consultation.
+Of course, not all custom pages are equally effective for a medical or dental practice hoping to convince patients to schedule a consultation.
 Here we’ll outline some of the ways a quality custom page can help turn a click into a conversion.

-Let’s touch on the most obvious aspect of a custom page—the beauty.
-Custom pages should employ visually-arresting images to help engage a potential patient.
+One of the most readily apparent benefits of custom pages is their superior aesthetic appeal.
 When a visitor lands on that page, they should be treated to a feast for the eyes: content, pictures, infographics, and attractive colors.
-All of these factors encourage a person to stay on a page longer, and it’s also simply fun to explore an aesthetically pleasing page that someone took time to create—it shows your professionalism and keen artistic eye (fairly important stuff to folks in an elective healthcare field).
+All of these factors encourage a person to stay on a page longer, and it’s also simply fun to explore a visually pleasing page that someone took time to create.
+It is also a chance to showcase your professionalism and keen artistic eye—both of which carry significant value in the elective healthcare field.
 Custom pages are a marriage of design and technology, and both are equally important to achieving the desired outcome.

 Your practice, your team, your website, and your philosophy all need to reflect your brand.
-A great brand strategy gives you an edge in competitive markets, maintains your recognizability to patients, and tells a patient what to expect (a promise of sorts).
+A great brand strategy gives you an edge in competitive markets, maintains your recognizability to patients, and tells a patient what to expect when working with you.
 It is who you are and what you want to be.
 One of the best places to showcase your brand is on custom pages; they serve as an opportunity to establish yourself as the authority on a topic, whether that’s breast surgery, dental implants, rhinoplasty, knee replacement, or skincare.
 Talk about what techniques you use, how you approach procedures (with safety and results in mind), and why you love what you do—passion is always inspiring.

-We’re lumping these three together because while they are all a little different, they’re also variations on the same theme: content marketing.
+We’re lumping content, copy, and SEO together because while they are all a little different, they’re also variations on the same theme: content marketing.
 Basically, they all use words but to different ends.
 Knowing when and how to use each type of content is essential to conversions.

 Content, literally, is any written information on your site, but for our purposes here think of it as communication.
-This is the type of writing you will find on the main procedure pages.
+This is the type of writing you will find on the main procedure pages of a website.
 Content delivers facts and educational material to the reader in a simple and easily digestible style—lay-friendly.
-Avoid overly salesy or promotional language; content should look and sound like expert advice and serve as a resource for visitors to your site.
+Avoid overly promotional language; content should look and sound like expert advice and serve as a resource for visitors to your site.

-Copy is promotional, but not so much that the information becomes a turnoff.
-Some of the places you might find copy include the ad itself, in CTAs (Calls to Action), and occasionally in teaser sections.
+Copy is promotional, but not so much so that the information becomes a turnoff.
+Some of the places you might find copy include ads, CTAs (Calls to Action), and teaser sections.
 A teaser offers a brief definition of a procedure that includes a link to more in-depth content, usually a page.
 This copy is designed to provide information and, as the name suggests, to inspire interest in the technique.
 All inside parent pages (where you list a category of services, e.g. cosmetic treatments or common skin conditions) should generally include teasers, and they stand out far more in a custom page, where they are accompanied by images and design details.